-- 18.1 Except when exceptional or extenuating circumstances are present, a full-time student will be required to Withdraw from a Programme of Study if: - A Mandatory Course is failed for a second time; or - The term average is less than 45 per cent; or - The student fails Mandatory Courses totalling more than four (4) credits in any term; or - The student has failed courses totalling more than eight (8) credits; or - An ROTP or UTPNCM student fails a term having previously failed a term; - 18.2 Except when exceptional or extenuating circumstances are present, a part-time student will be required to Withdraw from a Programme of Study if: - The student fails a course that the student has previously failed; or - The student has a cumulative average, based on at least four (4) courses taken, of less than 45 per cent; or - The Student on Probation fails a Mandatory Course; or - The student has failed courses totalling more than twelve (12) credits; - 18.3 A student who is required to Withdraw from a Programme of Study may apply for admittance to a different Programme of Study.
+- 18.1 Except when exceptional or extenuating circumstances are present, a Full Time student will be required to Withdraw from a Programme of Study if: - 1.
+A Mandatory Course is failed for a second time; or - 2.
+The term average is less than 45 per cent; or - 3.
+The student fails Mandatory Courses totalling more than four (4) credits in any term; or - The student has failed courses totalling more than eight (8) credits.

+- An ROTP or UTPNCM student fails a term having previously failed a term in the same programme. - 18.2 Except when exceptional or extenuating circumstances are present, a Part Time student will be required to Withdraw from a Programme of Study if: - The student fails a course that the student has previously failed; or - The student has a cumulative average, based on at least four (4) courses taken, of less than 45 per cent; or - 3.
+The Student on Probation fails a Mandatory Course; or - 4.
+The student has failed courses totalling more than twelve (12) credits. - 18.3 A student who is required to Withdraw from a Programme of Study may apply for admittance to a different Programme of Study.
 Permission of the appropriate Dean is required for admittance to a new Programme of Study. - 18.4 The Senate of the Royal Military College of Canada may at any time require a student to withdraw from the University if his or her conduct, attendance, work or progress is deemed unsatisfactory.